 What should have been a quick intermezzo turned out to be a quite interesting challenge and adventure.
 Conclusions I gathered along the way:

-Note: Obviously, my review is biased.
+Note: As a top contributor to Drupal Core, my review is biased.
 Most links in this post are pointing to Drupal equivalents of WordPress functionality.

 - Drupal’s installer excels WordPress’ installer.
 Looks like we’ve not only catched up, but also went ahead.
 However, Drupal’s text formatting, especially of file references and command lines, needs work though.